 Connecting to JDBC

 The JDBC generic data provider option lets you connect to data sources that have a JDBC driver.
 Since there are third-party drivers available for a wide range of databases and other data sources, this means that Dundas BI has the ability to connect to more data sources out-of-the-box than we can list.
-You can often use an existing JDBC driver rather than write a custom data provider.
+You can often use an existing JDBC driver rather than rely on a custom data provider.

 Here are some examples of data sources that have a JDBC driver: